 As Tanjung Puting is a national park, green is on the both sides of the river.
 Once you leave the port, the right side is the protected area.
 People are not allowed to enter without permission.
 The left side is the contrary.
 The forest is like side by side with palm oil plantation and settlement.
 At first night, we could heard dangdut music from where we parked our boat.

 I was happy there was no smoker in the group.
 Waking up and seeing the greens around were so great and peaceful.
 My lung must be excitingly pumping getting the fresh and clean air for those three days.

 Getting close to Camp Leakey, we were through the dark water.
 Instead of dirty, it is the cleanest water because it contains of tannin, organic compound produced by the roots of the plants around.
-It’s cold and pure.
+It’s cold, pure, and transparent.
 I even could see the roots under the water, and we took a bath with this water.

 3. Attractive wildlife